cppwfs/readmesample/README.md

 .
 And all configurations retrieved from the cloud config will take precedence over boot's defaults enumerated above.
-The spring-cloud-data-admin will look for the server at `localhost:8888`, however this can be overwritten by setting the spring.cloud.config.uri environment variable.
+The spring-cloud-data-admin will look for the server at `localhost:8888`, however this can be overwritten by setting the spring.cloud.config.uri environment variable to the desired url.

 #### Cloud-Config-Server configuration

-To specify a repository specifically for `SCD-Admin`  setup a repo profile with the pattern `spring-cloud-data-admin`.
+To specify a repository in the cloud config server configuration.yml for SCD-Admin setup a repo profile with the pattern `spring-cloud-data-admin`.
 For example:

 ```YAML
 spring: